UNICORE-EU/uftp-docs/source/uftpd/index.rst

 UFTPD Server
 ************

-The UFTP server provides a high-performance data transfer based on passive FTP.
+The UFTPD server provides a high-performance data transfer based on passive FTP.

 For a full UFTP server installation, you will additionally need either a  UNICORE/X server installation or the more lightweight :ref:`Auth server <authserver>` package.

 .. topic:: How does UFTP work

-  The UFTP file server, called 'uftpd', listens on two ports (which may be on two different network interfaces):
+  The UFTP file server, called ':ref:`UFTPD <uftpd>`', listens on two ports (which may be on two different network interfaces):

   - the command port receives control commands

   - the listen port accepts data connections from clients.

-  The uftpd server is "controlled" by an :ref:`Auth server <authserver>` or UNICORE/X via the command port, and receives/sends data directly from/to a client machine (which can be an actual user client machine or another server).
-The client connnects to the "listen" port, which has to be accessible from external machines.
+  The UFTPD server is "controlled" by an :ref:`Auth server <authserver>` or UNICORE/X via the command port, and receives/sends data directly from/to a client machine (which can be an actual user client machine or another server).
+The client, e.g. :ref:`uftp-client`, connnects to the "listen" port, which has to be accessible from external machines.
 The client opens additional data commection(s) via the passive FTP protocol.

   The sequence for a UFTP file transfer is as follows: